everettvergara/Text-Image/README.md

 --

 Since we're working with text graphics, a screen text resolution of 130 x 40 would already occupy most the normal screens.
-Therefore a smaller integral type like int16_t or uint16_t would suffice.
-Unless you're working with large
+Therefore, a smaller integral type like int16_t or uint16_t would suffice.
+Unless you're working with large text graphics you may choose 32 - 64 bit integers.

 */